 Friday, June 08, 2007

 My son Joshua and I spar on politics from time to time.
 Yesterday, during one of these events, I asked him where he got his news - his response, "The Daily Show".
 The scary part is he's serious, as is much of his generation.
 But what are we to expect?
 He grew up with Matt Stone and Trey Parker.
 He agrees with much of what he's seen on South Park.
-And when drags me down into the details, so do I.
+And when he drags me down into the details, so do I.

 But why the Daily Show?
-Is most of America so steeped in its own politically correct, conventional two party formula, the only way to get through is entertainment?
+Is most of America so steeped in its own politically correct, conventional two-party formula, that the only way to get through is entertainment?
 Is this the back door to our political future?
 Do the ideas of Ron Paul and South Park represent the Hippie movement of this generation?
 More importantly, what effects will it have on the election?
 Or the next one?
 Or the one after that?

 This morning my son sent me this email...

 "If you believe even half the things you have been telling us for the last 20 years, I don't understand how you could not want this man as your next president.
 Its time to stop bitching and start a revolution.
 I have been telling you for years how libertarians would lead the way to a better America.
 This is the beginning, and I think he can be understood and appreciated by both parties.
 Ironically enough, the democrats are starting to like him more than Hilary.
 Hell even John Stewart likes him, someone who has helped discredit Bush with the best of them.
 Blog it, make a difference.
 Even if you can only turn one hippy [ie] at least it was a nice effort.
 Ron Paul 2008! "